armincms/bios/README.md

 ## Introduction
-Bios is a well designed UI for `armincms/option` package.
+Bios is a well-designed UI for `armincms/option` package.

 ## Installation

-To get started with Bios run below command:
+To get started with Bios run the below command:

 ```
     composer require armincms/bios
 ```

-After configure `armincms/option`; you need to register Bios tool. for this reffer here(tool configuration)
+After configuring the *`armincms/option`* package; you need to register the Bios tool. for doing this refer [here](https://nova.laravel.com/docs/2.0/customization/tools.html#registering-tools)

 ## Resources

+The Bios tool; will detect the configurable options by the resources fields.
-Bios resources is like the Nova resources; but simplest. for create new configurations; need create new bios resource. for this run below command:
+Bios resources are like Nova sources, but easier. to create new settings, you need to create a Bios resource. for doing this run the below command:

 ```
 php artisan bios resource

 ```

-this command make new resource in `app/Nova` directory. this resource never show the Nova in resource nav; but will display in bios Nav.
+this command makes a new resource in the `app/Nova` directory. this resource never displayed in the Nova resource nav but will display in the Bios resources.

-if you registered bios tool correct; you will new nav contained your new resource.
+If you have correctly registered the Bios tool, you will see a new Nav item containing your new resources.

 **Attention 1 :**
-    The default option store is the default of `armincms/store` config file.
+    By default, the Bios will read the storage driver from the `armincms/option` configurations.

 **Attention 2:**
-    For use custom store you can override `public static $store = null` property of your resource.
+    For use custom storage you can change the `public static $store = null`  property of the resource.

 **Attention 3:**
-    For authorization each config option you can make policy for `Armincms\Bios\Option` model or create your model and override resource `public static $model` property.
+    For authorizing each config option you can define a policy for the `Armincms\Bios\Option`  model or create your model and change the resource `public static $model` property  and make a policy for it.

 **Attention 4:**
-    It's possible to access your stored option by `static method option` of your resource.
-    So if you created resource 'General'; you can get coresponds options by call the `General::options()` or `General::option(key, default)` static methods; or use deafult `armincms/option` helper methods;
+    It's possible to access your stored data by the `static method `option` of the resource. so if you created the resource 'General'; you can get all data by the `General::options()` method.
+    In the same way; you can retrieve the specific data by the `General::option(key, default)` method.

+**Attention 5:**
+    Methods that defined in `attention 4` are just helpers and also you can use `armincms/option` helpers method instead of it.